shreystechtips/pythonbytes/projects/stargirl/README.md

 This project is not for the faint of heart; I would say it is advanced.
 One way to approach the programming challenge is outlined below.
-As always it will be more rewarding if you use as little of these hints as possible; and as always it may help to consult with us, your Python Bytes coaches and teachers.
+As always it may help to consult with us, your Python Bytes coaches and teachers.

 ### Details